CESARDELATORRE/MLNETAnomalyDetectionCCFraud/Readme.md

 ## Solution

 To solve this problem, first we will build an ML model.
-Then we will train the model on existing data, evaluate how good it is, and lastly we'll consume the model to predict a fraud for a transactions.
+Then we will train the model on existing data, evaluate how good it is, and lastly we'll consume the model to predict a fraud for a crdit card transaction.

 ![Build -> Train -> Evaluate -> Consume](https://raw.githubusercontent.com/dotnet/machinelearning-samples/features/samples-new-api/samples/csharp/getting-started/shared_content/modelpipeline.png)